chainyo/tensorshare/docs/usage/fastapi_integration.md

 ## The pre-built router

-TensorShare provides a pre-built router that you can use to quickly integrate tensor sharing into any existing FastAPI application.
+TensorShare provides a pre-built router that you can use to quickly integrate tensor-sharing into any existing FastAPI application.

 ### Importing the router

-To import the router, simply use the following import statement:
+To import the router, use the following import statement:

 === "Sync"